corstian/digital-garden/_blog/2025/SoCraTes 2025.md

 SoCraTes 2025
 ==========

-Having had the pleasure to be able to attend SoCraTe
+Having had the pleasure to be able to attend SoCraTes